Impact

 Risk and Exploitability

-The vulnerability receives a CVSS score of 8.2, indicating high severity, while EPSS is unavailable and the issue is not listed in CISA KEV.
+The vulnerability receives a CVSS score of 8.2, indicating high severity, while the EPSS score of 0.00354 shows a very low but nonzero probability of exploitation.
+It is not listed in the CISA KEV catalog.
 Based on the description, the likely attack vector is remote: an attacker supplies a certificate with an oversized SAN, causing GnuTLS to ignore the SAN and incorrectly use the CN for validation.
-The flaw is classified as CWE‑1284, an overly lenient certificate validation weakness, and if exploited the attacker can impersonate a trusted server or intercept encrypted traffic.
+The flaw is classified as CWE-1284 and CWE-295, both describing weaknesses in certificate validation logic, and if exploited the attacker can impersonate a trusted server or intercept encrypted traffic.

 OpenCVE Enrichment